rfcx/arbimon/apps/cli/README.md

 # Biodiversity > CLI

-CLI scripts (ex: to export data from Arbimon)
+CLI scripts to be run locally or as CRON jobs

 ## Getting started